RondoToKG/pokeyellow/README.md

 - Addition of the Steel, Dark, & Fairy Type and modernized type chart.

-- Wild encounter tables expanded from 10 to 12 and are almost entirely accurate to LGPE.
+- Wild encounter tables expanded from 10 to 12 and are nearly entirely accurate to LGPE.
 Version exclusive encounter rates split in half to fit both encounters on one table.
 All 151 pokemon are catchable.

 - Updated Pokemon to their latest official base stats and typings.